AMSTERDAM MUSEUMS — Enjoy the Best Art in the Netherlands

 Past Exhibits at the Van Gogh Museum

-The Van Gogh Museum presented “Van Gogh in Auvers — His Final Months” through September 3, 2023.
-This exhibition resulted from a collaboration with the Musée d’Orsay in Paris, where this show is currently on display until February 4, 2024.
+The Van Gogh Museum presented “Van Gogh in Auvers — His Final Months” in 2023.
+This exhibition resulted from a collaboration with the Musée d’Orsay in Paris, where the show was on display until February 2024.

 Van Gogh Along the Seine

-From October 2023 through January 2024, the exhibit “Van Gogh Along the Seine” was on view at the Van Gogh Museum.
+From October 2023 through January 2024, the exhibit “Van Gogh Along the Seine” was presented at the Van Gogh Museum.

 The Impressionists often found inspiration in pastoral and suburban locations.
 This special exhibition, a collaboration with the Art Institute of Chicago, explored the “next generation of ambitious artists” — specifically, Vincent van Gogh and four other Post-Impressionists who traveled outside of Paris to villages along the Seine on the northwestern fringes of the French capital in order to spark their creativity.